Skip to Main Content Carnegie Mellon University Libraries

 Review Classification Definition Linked to the CPC Classification You Selected

-Sometimes, inspection of the classification does not yield additional information.
+Sometimes, inspection of the classification does not yield additional information (see immediately below).
 Sometimes it does.
 In this case, this is all the information that we'll get.
+However, we can see an example of a definition by scrolling up the page a bit and clicking on the "D" next to G04B 23/00 (this is shown in the second image below).

 Screen Shot of G408 25/06 - No Additional Information This Time